1Purpose

 | target_platform | string | yes | Where the package was installed: codex, claude_code, gemini_cli, etc. |

-| install_mode | enum | yes | local-tool | cloud-sandbox | remote-connector.
-Where the install lands: user's machine / LLM provider's session-scoped sandbox / no software fetched anywhere. |
+| install_mode | enum | yes | prompt-install | native-install | remote-connector.
+Where the install lands: hosted chat/session-scoped protocol application / local tool or coding agent / remote URL or tool surface. |

 | user | string | yes | Local user or workspace member who triggered install. |